 'A sharp ear for dialogue and a scabrously satiric prose style' Daily Mail

-'This laugh-out-loud, darkly intelligent debut suggests that Thewlis might meet with considerable success should he decide to quit acting and take up the pen full-time...
+'Laugh-out-loud, darkly intelligent...
 Readers who have mourned the end of Sue Townsend's wonderful, long-running Adrian Mole series will find solace of a sort here' Publishers Weekly

 'This is far more than an actor's vanity project: Thewlis has talent' Kirkus